 Assessment Process

-At Attuned Family Psychology,
+At Attuned Family Psychology, assessments are

-structured and supportive way to
+completed in a structured and supportive way

-understand each individual’s strengths,
+to understand each individual’s strengths,

 challenges, and support needs.
-The
+The process is

-process is collaborative and thoughtful,
+collaborative and thoughtful, ensuring findings

-ensuring findings are meaningful, clearly
+are meaningful,

-explained, and useful in guiding next
+clearly explained, and useful in guiding next

 steps.